 This still baffles me.
 So whose fault is this?
 Is it a result of society saying being muscular is not ok, but being obese is?
 Or is it the individual who just has no idea of how to act in a social setting?
 Maybe it’s because these days sadly we see more obese people than we do fit people?

 Maybe fit muscular people, especially women, make “normal” people feel uncomfortable.
-Maybe these people are intimidated by strong looking females and so, in an effort to make them feel better about themselves, they feel the need to put us down.
+Maybe these people are intimidated by strong looking females and so, in an effort to make them feel better about themselves, they feel the need for muscle shaming and to put us down.
 Who knows?

 In my opinion, it comes down to the individual having a lack of respect or tact, or both.
 Either way, it’s not ok.
 The result of my hard work and sacrifices should not be subject to your ridicule or a source of entertainment for you and your friends.
 Have some respect, or if you can’t manage that, at least have some subtlety.
 SMH.